SeanHwangG/page/book/shell/command.md

 $0      # Which shell am I using
 ```

+> Type

-> bash
+* bash
   * born again shell

-> csh
+* csh
   * c shell

-> zsh
+* zsh
   * Recursive path expansion → For example “/u/lo/b” expands to “/usr/local/bin”
   * Spelling correction and approximate completion: If you make a minor mistake typing a directory name, ZSH will fix it for you
   * Plugin and theme support: ZSH includes many different plugin frameworks

-> event designators
+* event designators

 ```sh
 !n              # n th command